microsoft/vscode-react-native/README.md

        "-v",
        "/dev/bus/usb:/dev/bus/usb" // mount connected USB devices to a container ],
+     "customizations": {
+       "vscode": {
          "settings": {
            // This will ignore your local shell user setting for Linux since shells like zsh are typically
            // not in base container images.
 You can also update this to an specific shell to ensure VS Code
            // uses the right one for terminals and tasks.
 For example, /bin/bash (or /bin/ash for Alpine).
            "terminal.integrated.shell.linux": null
          },
          // Add the IDs of extensions you want installed when the container is created in the array below.
          "extensions": ["msjsdiag.vscode-react-native"]
        }
+     }
+   }
    ```

-1. Open Command Palette and run the following command `Remote-Containers: Open Folder in Container` to reopen your project in a container
+4. Open Command Palette and run the following command `Dev Containers: Open Folder in Container` to reopen your project in a container
-1. Connect your device via USB and start debugging the same way as on local machine.
+5. Connect your device via USB and start debugging the same way as on local machine.

 Currently the above scenario doesn't work on macOS and Windows.
 Docker Container implementation on these OS uses Virtual Machine tools which may have problems with USB forwarding for mobile devices.